Soonad/Whitepaper/README.md

 There has been tremendous theoretical progress in programming language and compiler design, that is barely exploited.
-We have substructural type systems that can eliminate resource management errors (like segmentation faults) and ensuring memory safety.
-We have proof languages capable of unifying the field of mathematics and programming as one with the magic of the Curry-Howard correspondence.
+We have substructural type systems that can eliminate resource management errors (like segmentation faults) and ensure memory safety.
+We have proof languages capable of unifying the field of mathematics and programming as one (the Curry-Howard correspondence).
 In principle, we could have systems software that is formally proven to be error-free, and proof assistants that are both user-friendly enough to be taught in grade-school math class and performant enough to be used on any platform.

-Contrast this theoretical progress with our practical record: Not long ago, we had a single, small malicious package cause the entire web ecosystem [to collapse][left-pad], [twice][event-stream].
+Contrast this theoretical progress with our practical record: not long ago, we had a single, small malicious package cause the entire web ecosystem [to collapse][left-pad], [twice][event-stream].
 More than [300,000 sites](https://wpvulndb.com/statistics) online today are vulnerable to SQL